Rapping: Subject matter

 Materialism has also been a popular topic in hip-hop since at least the early 1990s, with rappers boasting about their own wealth and possessions, and name-dropping specific brands: liquor brands Cristal and Rémy Martin, car manufacturers Bentley and Mercedes-Benz and clothing brands Gucci and Versace have all been popular subjects for rappers.

 Various politicians, journalists, and religious leaders have accused rappers of fostering a culture of violence and hedonism among hip-hop listeners through their lyrics.
-However, there are also rappers whose messages may not be in line with these views, for example Christian hip hop.
+However, there are also rappers whose messages may not be in line with these views, for example Christian hip-hop.
 Others have praised the "political critique, innuendo and sarcasm" of hip-hop music.

 In contrast to the more hedonistic approach of gangsta rappers, some rappers have a spiritual or religious focus.
 Christian rap is currently the most commercially successful form of religious rap.
-With Christian rappers like Lecrae, Thi'sl and Hostyle Gospel winning national awards and making regular appearances on television, Christian hip hop seem to have found its way in the hip-hop family.
-Aside from Christianity, the Five Percent Nation, an Islamic esotericist religious/spiritual group, has been represented more than any religious group in popular hip hop.
+With Christian rappers like Lecrae, Thi'sl and Hostyle Gospel winning national awards and making regular appearances on television, Christian hip-hop seems to have found its way in the hip-hop family.
+Aside from Christianity, the Five Percent Nation, an Islamic esotericist religious/spiritual group, has been represented more than any religious group in popular hip-hop.
 Artists such as Rakim, the members of the Wu-Tang Clan, Brand Nubian, X-Clan and Busta Rhymes have had success in spreading the theology of the Five Percenters.